Seating Considerations in Pressure Injury Prevention

 Supporting Information

-Maintaining proper positioning and postural control is important in avoiding shear and friction (35).
+Maintaining proper positioning and postural control is important in avoiding shear and friction (34).
 There is no direct comparative evidence on the impact of different seating positions (e.g., dynamic seating such as tilt-in-space and rear-tilted), in preventing PI occurrence.
-Studies have demonstrated that peak interface pressure can be reduced at the ischia, sacrum and back by using a foot support when seated upright (35), and by implementing reclined seating (35, 36, 37, 38), seat tilting, or a combination of tilt and recline (36, 39).
-Studies have also demonstrated that skin perfusion significantly increases when tilt-in-space is combined with a reclined position (39).
-However, when the pressure is offloaded from these regions, it is redistributed to other pressure points (e.g., the coccyx).
+Studies have demonstrated that peak interface pressure can be reduced at the ischia, sacrum and back by using a properly-adjusted foot support when seated upright (34), and by implementing reclined seating (34-37), seat tilting, or a combination of tilt and recline (35, 38).
+Studies have also demonstrated that skin perfusion significantly increases when tilt-in-space is combined with a reclined position (38).
+However, when the pressure is offloaded from these regions, it is redistributed to other pressure points (e.g., the coccyx) and thus requires attention to the time spent in a tilted and/or reclined position.

 Resources